11 Natural Remedies with Avocado

 To kill lice and nits

 Boil five crumbled avocado seeds and two sprigs of ruta (also known as rue or herb of grace) in 8 ounces of water.
 Let it cool a bit and when it is warm, rub it onto the scalp.
-Then wrap your head with a towel and let stand half an hour.
+Then wrap your head with a towel and let sit for half an hour.
 Then rinse with warm water and wash with shampoo and conditioner.

 To fight wrinkles

 Cut an avocado in half and remove the pulp.
 Smash it well and add a few drops of olive oil until it becomes a smooth paste.
 Apply it to your clean face and neck.
 Let stand for 30 minutes and remove it with warm water.
 Then apply a homemade moisturizer.

 Melt a tablespoon of coconut oil, half a teaspoon of shea butter, and half a teaspoon of avocado oil in a double potboiler.
 Stir well and let it cool while covered.
 Store it in the refrigerator and apply it every night on lips.
 Don’t rinse.

 Open an avocado in half and rub directly on the area affected by the disease.
 Another alternative is to apply with a cotton swab soaked in avocado oil.

 Eat a raw avocado every day: use as a substitute for mayonnaise on sandwiches, as an ingredient for salads or as a mid-afternoon snack.
 This can reduce triglycerides by up to 15% in a month.

 Mix one cup of mayonnaise with the pulp of half a ripe avocado until it forms a smooth paste.
 Spread it throughout the hair, wrap your hair in a hot towel, and let it sit for 20 minutes.
 Then rinse with warm water and wash as usual.
 Repeat once a week.
 If you want a healthier option, instead of mayonnaise, you can use an egg and lemon juice with the avocado pulp.